 Plucking is fine — and very effective.
 Guys need a good pair of tweezers.
 There’s absolutely nothing wrong with plucking stray hairs, but remember that you may not be able to see every one of them, so trimming might be a better idea.
 Again, it’s up to you to decide.

 It doesn’t grow back thicker.
 There’s a myth that hair grows back thicker once it’s been trimmed, but that isn’t true.
 The very short hairs that grow back may feel thick and prickly because they’re so short, but they aren’t really thicker.
-Also, body hair sometimes increases as you get older, so it may increase no matter what you do to get rid of it.
+Also, body hair sometimes increases as you get older, so it may increase in quantity or thickness over time no matter what you do to get rid of it.

 Surely that’s enough on the topic of nose and ear hair trimming.
 I’ve dispelled some myths and offered some advice, so what more can I do?
 Would you really like to read a couple more pages on little hairs that grow out of your bodily openings?

 I know I certainly don’t want to write anything more on this topic for quite a while.
 Just do what’s right and clean yourself up.
 You’ll feel better about yourself — and everyone will feel better about you.Disclosure: As an Amazon Associate I earn from qualifying purchases.
 This site also participates in and links to other affiliate and advertising programs.
 When you click a link on this page or make a purchase after clicking a link, I may make some money.